LaunchCodeEducation/web-fundamentals/studios/github/README.md

 ### Player 2

-Clone the project down onto your computer by following these instructions.
+Clone the project down onto your computer.

 Go to player 1's github profile and find the fireside-story repo.
 Click on the green "Clone or download" button.
 Copy the url to your clipboard.